bakd247/bitcoinCoreDecrypt/README.md

-This Program is intended to edecrpyt encrypted Private Keys found in Bitcoin Core and like Wallets that use AES-256-CBC specifically.
+This Program is intended to decrpyt encrypted Private Keys found in Bitcoin Core and like Wallets that use AES-256-CBC specifically.
 Note: it seems to only work on python version 3.10.8 and earlier as 3.11 and up seems to not be able to find the "Crypto" library